-- Engage in appropriate collaboration with, and referral to, veterinary and para-veterinary professionals. - Achieve high standards in the running of an equine dental practice. - Provide horse owners with advice regarding oral health, responsible dental care, good riding or driving techniques and sound nutritional management. - Provide treatment which respects natural structures allowing improved function of the dental and digestive systems. - Be able to confidently conduct common surgical dental procedures (veterinarians)
+- Engage in appropriate collaboration with, and referral to, veterinary and para-veterinary professionals. - Achieve high standards in the running of an equine dental practice. - Provide horse owners with advice regarding oral health, responsible dental care, good riding or driving techniques and sound nutritional management. - Provide treatment which respects natural structures allowing improved function of the dental and digestive systems. - Be able to confidently conduct common dental extraction procedures.

-Treatment Competencies (Certificate)
+Treatment Competencies